ptlthg/MinecraftRenderer/README.md

 # MinecraftRenderer

-.NET renderer for Minecraft heads, blocks, and block-based items using [SixLabors.ImageSharp](https://github.com/SixLabors/ImageSharp).
+.NET renderer for Minecraft heads, blocks, and GUI-ready items using [SixLabors.ImageSharp](https://github.com/SixLabors/ImageSharp).

 ## Features

-- Render player heads with arbitrary rotations and overlays using `MinecraftHeadRenderer`.
-- Render block and item models (including GUI transforms and per-face textures) with `MinecraftBlockRenderer`.
+- `MinecraftBlockRenderer` renders block and item models with Minecraft's GUI transforms, lighting, biome tints, and pack overlays.
-- Default block and item renders keep the Minecraft inventory GUI rotation while staying orthographic by default.
-- Loads vanilla model and texture metadata directly from the JSON files in the `minecraft/` directory – You need to unzip `client.jar` for this (it's the assets directory).
-- Ships with a small unit test suite to verify rendering stays functional.
+- `RenderItemFromNbt` and `RenderItemFromNbtWithResourceId` turn vanilla or Hypixel SNBT payloads into images (and expose deterministic resource IDs plus animation metadata).
+- `MinecraftHeadRenderer` draws player heads from skins, custom data, or resolver-provided textures.
+- Texture pack stacks, overlays, and custom data directories are supported without rebuilding the renderer.
+- Skull rendering accepts pluggable resolvers that see the full item context (`SkullResolverContext`).
+- Ships with an xUnit suite that exercises model rendering, lighting, texture packs, and Hypixel item parsing.

-## Getting started
+## Quick start

 1. Restore the solution and run the tests: